Shopify/shipit-engine/README.md

 <h3 id="cleanup">Cleanup</h3>

-**<code>machine.cleanup</code>** specify wether or not the deploy working directory should cleaned up once the deploy completed.
+**<code>machine.cleanup</code>** specifies whether or not the deploy working directory should be cleaned up once the deploy completed.
 Defaults to `true`, but can be useful to disable temporarily to investigate bugs.

 For example:
 ```yml